German Shepherd Now

 Underfeeding signs:

-Muscle loss without weight loss is a particularly important warning sign.
-It often means not enough protein.
+Muscle loss without weight loss is a key warning sign.
 The dog is losing muscle and gaining fat at the same weight, and the scale won’t catch it.
-Body condition scoring catches it immediately.
+Body condition scoring will.
+If your dog is carrying extra weight, our guide on food for overweight German Shepherds covers calorie-managed formulas.

 Weigh your senior Shepherd once a month.
 If your dog is too large for a bathroom scale, weigh yourself first, then pick up the dog and subtract.
 Most vet clinics also have walk-on scales you can use for free.

-If weight changes by more than 5 percent in either direction over a month without an obvious explanation, schedule a vet visit.
-In senior dogs, sudden weight shifts can signal thyroid issues, dental problems that make eating painful, or other conditions worth investigating early.
+If weight changes by more than 5 percent in either direction over a month, schedule a vet visit.
+In senior dogs, sudden weight shifts can signal thyroid issues, dental problems, or other conditions worth catching early.
+Our German Shepherd health costs breakdown covers what to budget for senior vet care.

 Two meals per day remains the standard for most senior German Shepherds, just as it was during adulthood.
 Breakfast and dinner, roughly 12 hours apart, keeps blood sugar stable and digestion predictable.

-Consider moving to three smaller meals per day if your senior Shepherd shows signs of digestive sensitivity, has trouble with larger portions, or tends to eat too fast and vomit after meals.
+Consider moving to three smaller meals if your senior Shepherd shows digestive sensitivity, has trouble with larger portions, or tends to eat too fast and vomit.
 Splitting the same daily calories across three meals puts less strain on the digestive system.
-The total amount of food stays the same.
+The total stays the same.
 You’re just dividing it differently.

 For a broader look at all things feeding-related, visit our feeding hub.
-To estimate your senior Shepherd’s daily portions, try the feeding calculator.
+Our feeding schedule guide covers timing and transitions across all life stages.

 Disclaimer: This content is for general informational purposes only and is not veterinary advice.
 Consult a licensed veterinarian for decisions about your dog's health, diet, or medical care.
 Read full disclaimer →